cloudera/hue/docs/docs-site/content/user/browsing/_index.md

 The list of tables and their columns is displayed in multiple part of the interface.
 This data is pretty costly to fetch and comes from different sources.
 In this new version, the information is now cached and reused by all the Hue components.
 As the sources are diverse, e.g. Apache Hive, Apache Atlas those are stored into a single object, so that it is easier and faster to display without caring about the underlying technical details.

 In addition to editing the tags of any SQL objects like tables, views, columns… which has been available since version one, table descriptions can now also be edited.
-This allows a self service documentation of the metadata by the end users, which was not possible until know as directly editing Hive comments require some admin Sentry privileges which are not granted to regular users in a secure cluster.
+This allows a self service documentation of the metadata by the end users, which was not possible until now as directly editing Hive comments require some admin Sentry privileges which are not granted to regular users in a secure cluster.

 ![Data Catalog](https://cdn.gethue.com/uploads/2018/04/blog_metadata.png)